-Cash flow from operations for the first nine months of 2002 was \$251.4 million, a significant important the same period in 2001.
-The improvements in 2002 reflected planned inventory reductions, change \$35 million from the sale of additional accounts receivable in accordance with the company's receivable.
+Cash flow from operations for the first nine months of 2002 was \$251.4 million, a significant imp the same period in 2001.
+The improvements in 2002 reflected planned inventory reductions, change \$35 million from the sale of additional accounts receivable in accordance with the company's rece below.
 Capital spending of \$87.7 million in the first nine months of 2002 was below depreciation \$109 million.
-In September 2002, we purchased previously leased plant and equipment assets for a spending is expected to be between \$150 million and \$160 million for the year, with increased spending the spending is expected to be between \$150 million and \$160 million for the year, with increased spending the spending is expected to be between \$150 million and \$160 million for the year.
+In September 2002, we purchased previously leased plant and equipment assets for a spending is expected to be between \$150 million and \$160 million for the year, with increased spen product lines for new production capacity necessitated by increased demand.